 - When reviewing these moments, what were the values behind them?

 Become comfortable in uncomfortable situations

 - Try something new every day.
 Take a different route to work.
-Watch a different movie genre or even a movie in a different language. (with subtitles, of course) Listen to a new podcast show.
+Watch a different movie genre or even a movie in a foreign language. (with subtitles, of course) Listen to a new podcast show.

 - Make a new connection.
 With social media, it is easier now than ever to make a new connection with someone from a different culture.
 Drop a message to say hello, or give a compliment.
 Don’t expect to be BFF (best friends forever).
 Stay curious and open.

 While authenticity and adaptability are usually pitted against each other, we need a balance of both to succeed in a culturally diverse environment.
 When you’re too rigidly authentic or highly flexible, misunderstandings or conflicts may arise.
 Multicultural societies, such as in South Africa, are great examples of balancing adaptability and authenticity, which means this skill can be developed.
 Without this skill, it will be difficult for you to be successful and effective in a globalised world.

 - Brown, C. B. (2010).
 The gifts of imperfection: Let go of who you think you’re supposed to be and embrace who you are.
 Hazelden.

 - Waugh, R. (2018, December 10).
 Why is workforce adaptability so crucial for success?
 The Telegraph. https://www.telegraph.co.uk/connect/better-business/business-solutions/adaptability-in-the-workplace/